Episode 20: Jonathon Halbesleben, PhD, Dean at the University of Alabama and Expert on Workplace Contentment

 Rudy Fernandez 7:25

-So how has that changed?
-How University markets itself as a brand, because, you know, part of the university traditionally and certainly here at the University of Alabama, it’s the tradition, the sports traditions and success.
+So how has that changed how the University markets itself as a brand?
+Part of the university traditionally and certainly here at the University of Alabama, it’s the tradition, the sports traditions and success.
 How do you create that brand so that people feel part of it?